 This salad looks and tastes bright thanks to a combination of finely chopped vegetables, fresh parsley, and a zippy dressing of fresh lemon juice and extra virgin olive oil.

-Gluten free tabouli?!
+Gluten free tabouli anyone?!

 Everything in this salad is chopped real small like we do with tabouli.
-And even the cauliflower is finely chopped into a rice-like consistency that mimics the texture of the bulgur used in tabouli.
+And even the head of cauliflower is finely chopped into a rice-like consistency that mimics the texture of the bulgur used in tabouli.
 And cauliflower is, of course, gluten free!
 So for those of you who are looking for a gluten free tabouli recipe, this one is a great option (although not traditional, obviously).

 But there is a reason I actually choose to chop the cauliflower for this healthy cauliflower recipe, and it is not just because I am a big tabouli nut (although obviously I am)!